You have no items in your shopping cart.

 Winter blues

 I am much more prone to breakouts in winter when my skin is dry and sensitive.
 This is when blue LED light can come into its own.
-Blue light wavelengths penetrate the skin and produce singlet oxygen that can destroy acne-causing bacteria.
-The light energy is absorbed by the targeted bacteria that produce the inflammation associated with acne known as propionibacterium acne’s, or “P. acne’s”.
+Blue light wavelengths pass to the skin and produce singlet oxygen that can destroy acne-causing bacteria.
+These targeted bacteria that produce the inflammation associated with acne are known as propionibacterium acne’s, or “P. acne’s”.
 P. acne’s releases porphyrins, which are naturally occurring molecules in the body.
-When porphyrins absorb certain wavelengths of light, free radical damage is produced which destroys the bacteria.
+When porphyrins are exposed to certain wavelengths of light, free radical damage is produced, which destroys the bacteria.

 Think about pairing blue LED with Tilvee’s Cranberry Balancing Lotion or Your Best Face Defend.